 - Instead of eating out every day at work, could you start bringing in a sandwich?

 - For clothing, could you wear what you have and not purchase anything new for a few months?

 - Could you carpool to work to cut your gas expenses?

 - Could you sell your car and buy a cheaper one?

 If the difference between your expenses and your earnings is huge, then you may need to think about making more money.
-What can you sell?
-Can you ask for a raise?
-Or what side gig can you take on to make up the difference between what you spend and what you make?

 It may be easier to slash expenses than it is to earn more income, so consider starting there.

 Additional Reading: How Do I Budget When My Partner Is A Spender?